Marcetta Y. Darensbourg: Overview of Research Career of Marcetta York Darensbourg

+Currently, Marcetta has branched out from her hydrogenase inspiration into an application of synthetic skills to design molecules that delocalize electron density as well as electron spin.
+A key component of the latter is another diatomic ligand, nitric oxide.
+During Covid, her group developed examples of NO transfer reagents including iron nitrosyl.
+It turns out that the same N2S2 binding site for iron that is seen in another enzyme active site, Nitrile Hydratase, becomes a superb vehicle for NO binding and NO transfer of importance to human physiology.
+The group has established principles of binding and electron spin coupling through long distances.

 Research projects

 Organolithium chemistry

 Darensbourg investigated certain kinetic aspects of organolithium compounds.
 During the course of these studies, the kinetics of the rate-determining step of tert-butyllithium dissociation from tetramer to a dimer were analyzed.
+Using 7Li nuclear magnetic resonance (NMR), the study delineates the rate-determining step of the equilibrium of the tert-butyllithium mixture, revealing that the dissociation from tetramer to dimer is key.
+Notably, the dissociation rate was found to be significantly affected by the solvent used, and the dissociation rate of toluene was significantly faster than cyclopentane.
+The findings also highlight the role of stereoconfiguration in these reactions, where tert-butyllithium exhibits a uniquely slow intermolecular exchange rate compared to other alkyl lithium compounds due to its larger size.
+It has been observed that the presence of even a small number of bases like triethylamine greatly accelerates the exchange rate.
 Using mass spectroscopy, the existence of cross-association with other organolithium species in the vapor phase could also be observed.

 Metal carbonyl chemistry

 Darensbourg's interest in charge distribution molecules that could be probed with reactivity led to her work on mapping nucleophilic attack on metal carbonyls.
 Infrared, nuclear magnetic resonance and electronic spectroscopy of some carbene pentacarbonyl complexes of chromium(0) and tungsten(0) indicated that carbene ligands are better sigma donors than a carbonyl ligand, while simultaneously behaving as strong pi acceptors.
 Substitutions of iron and cobalt sites were made to see how the CO strength force constants affected the nucleophilic attacks.
 The substitutions illustrated that the nucleophilic attacks always occurred at the CO group with the greater force constant when there is a choice of carbonyl groups present in a molecule.